leancodepl/leanpipe/dart/example/README.md

 ## Getting Started

-All files under `lib/common` are only there to make the app work and they are irrelevant in terms of Leanpipe.
+All files under `lib/common`, `lib/navigation` and `lib/resources/` are only there to make the app work and they are irrelevant in terms of Leanpipe.